classiebit/eventmie-pro-docs/resources/docs/3.0/fullyloaded/stripe.md

 # Stripe 3D Secure Checkout Payment Gateway for Eventmie Pro FullyLoaded

+## Why It Matters
+Reliable payments are the heart of every successful event.
+With Stripe 3D Secure Checkout, guests complete bookings with confidence, organizers reduce failed transactions, and your team spends less time on payment follow‑ups.
+This means higher conversion at checkout, fewer support requests, and a smoother ticketing experience from start to finish.

-Integrate Stripe 3D Secure Checkout to accept secure online payments in your Eventmie Pro FullyLoaded Laravel event management platform.
-Follow this guide to enable Stripe, configure your API keys, and set up webhooks for reliable payment processing.
+Integrate Stripe 3D Secure Checkout to accept secure online payments in your Eventmie Pro FullyLoaded event management platform.
+Follow this simple guide to turn on Stripe, add your keys, and connect payment alerts for dependable booking confirmations.

-To enable Stripe payments, first create a Stripe Merchant Account at **[Stripe](https://stripe.com)**.
+To start accepting Stripe payments, first create a Stripe Merchant Account at **[Stripe](https://stripe.com)**.
 After setting up your account, copy your `Stripe Public Key` and `Stripe Secret Key`.

 ---